itrocket-team/testnet_guides/kusama/README.md

 ## 🏁 Conclusion <a id="conclusion"></a>

 Congratulations! 🎉 You have successfully staked your KSM tokens and joined a nomination pool.
-If you selected Pool #213 by ITROCKET, welcome aboard!
+If you selected Pool #213 by ITRocket, welcome aboard!

 Now your tokens are working for you — earning rewards and supporting Kusama network decentralization.